 So you’ve finally unboxed your brand new ROG Ally, and you're itching to get your game on.
 For the best possible experience, there are a few things you should do first — and a few tips you should know to get the peak performance out of your device.
-Here’s how to set up, optimise, and shortcut your way through the ROG Ally.
+Here’s how to set up, optimize, and shortcut your way through the ROG Ally.

 Update Armoury Crate, drivers, and more

 Before you get to gaming, it’s a good idea to update all the software on your device.
-This will not only bring you the latest features, but will ensure the best possible stability and performance, as graphics drivers often bring new optimisations for the latest titles.
+This will not only bring you the latest features, but will ensure the best possible stability and performance, as graphics drivers often bring new optimizations for the latest titles.

 First, open Armoury Crate, head to the Content tab at the top, and choose Update Center.
 Update everything available from this list.

 We also recommend opening the MyASUS app and going to Customer Support > LiveUpdate and downloading any updates under the Essentials or Latest tab.